[Editor’s note: This story was previously published in December 2018. It has since been updated and republished.]

 But, some chip stocks will still do very well due to solid fundamentals.
 With that in mind, here’s a list of three chip stocks which I think will keep performing for investors over the next three years.

-For the first eight months of 2017, Intel (NASDAQ:INTC) stock was stuck in neutral.
-The PC business was largely tapped out.
+For the first eight months of 2018, Intel (NASDAQ:INTC) stock was stuck in neutral.
 Growth wasn’t really coming from anywhere.
 Margins were under pressure.
-INTC stock bounced around in the mid-$30s.
+INTC stock bounced around in the mid-$40s.

-Now, the market is getting bearish on INTC stock again.
-The consensus belief is that this company’s days of gaining market share in high-end cloud computing markets are over, and that competition will erode growth for the foreseeable future.
+For awhile, the consensus belief was that Intel’s days of gaining market share in high-end cloud computing markets are over, and that competition will erode growth for the foreseeable future.
 While this belief brought it down from its $57 high of 2018, INTC stock already has returned to those levels in the upper $50 range.

-From this perspective, the recent selloff in INTC stock seems overdone.
+From this perspective, last year’s selloff in INTC stock clearly was overdone.
 This is a company with healthy revenue and earnings growth potential over the next several years through continued growth in its data-centric business.

 I reasonably see $5.50 in earnings per share in five years.
-A historically average 13X forward multiple on that implies a four-year forward price target of $71.50.
-Discounted back by 10%, that equates to three-year forward price target of $65, which represents 30% upside from current levels.
+A historically average 13x forward multiple on that implies a four-year forward price target of $71.50.
+Discounted back by 10%, that equates to three-year forward price target of $65, which represents a 12% upside from current levels.